-Full TitleA Phase I Dose Escalation Trial Using In Vitro Expanded Allogeneic Epstein-Barr Virus Specific Cytotoxic T-Lymphocytes (EBV-CTLs) Genetically Targeted to the CD19 Antigen in B-Cell Malignancies
+Full TitleA Phase I Trial Using In Vitro Expanded Allogeneic Epstein-Barr Virus Specific Cytotoxic T-Lymphocytes (EBV-CTLs) Genetically Targeted to the CD19 Antigen in B-cell Malignancies

 Normal T cells are white blood cells that fight infection and may also kill cancer cells.
 In this study, pediatric patients with acute lymphoblastic leukemia (ALL) that has persisted or returned after receiving a blood stem cell transplant from a donor will receive T cells from the same donor which have been genetically modified in the laboratory to recognize ALL cells that express the CD19 protein on their surfaces.
 The goal of the study is to determine a safe dose of these modified T cells that can be given to patients with relapsed ALL after transplantation.
 At the same time, patients’ response to treatment will be evaluated.